MerginMaps/docs/src/layer/attach-multiple-photos-to-features/index.md

 # How to Attach Multiple Photos to Features

+In some situations, it might be useful to take more than one picture of a feature during the field survey.
+Attaching multiple photos to one feature is a 1-N relation.
+You can read more about 1-N relations and how they can be used in <MainPlatformNameLink /> in [How to link multiple records to one feature](./one-to-n-relations/).

 :::tip
-To see this setup in practice, clone the following project: <MerginMapsProject id="documentation/forms_multiple_photos" />.
+To see this setup in practice, you can download the following project:
+<MerginMapsProject id="documentation/forms_multiple_photos" />.
 :::

 To link multiple photos to a single feature, we need a **unique field** to link following tables: